Manoj21500566/GCD-of-two-numbers/README.md

 ## Program:
 /*
 Program to find the gcd of two number using function.
-Developed by: bairav skandan.loha RegisterNumber:21000106
+Developed by: Manoj M
+RegisterNumber:21500566
 */
 def gcd():
     n1 = int(input())
     n2 = int(input())